90ssaballa/edge-of-wander-event/README.md

 👋Hi everyone!
 I made my first real life project! 🎉

-After learning some HTML, CSS, and basic Javascript through a ZTM course and other online resources, I told my brother and he asked me to build him a website for his event.
+After learning some HTML, CSS, and basic Javascript through a ZTM course and other online resources, I told my brother and he asked me if I could build a website for his event.
 He wanted it to be simple but I wasn't confident of what I'm capable of doing with the current knowledge I have with building a website.
-I was hesistant but I also wanted to keep on learning so I took on the challenge.
+I was hesistant but I also wanted to keep on learning so I took on the challenge and hopefully help reach out to people about the event.

 <ul>
   <li>✅ build a website using HTML/CSS</li>